vanessafarraye/dom_exercises/README.md

   git push origin master
   ```

-* Then sumbit the link to your fork in the homework submission form.
+* Then submit the link to your fork in the homework submission form.

 # DOM Exercises